ShadAh-17/NLP/Text Summarization2/README.md

 There are two general approaches to automatic summarization: extraction and abstraction.
 Extractive methods work by selecting a subset of existing words, phrases, or sentences in the original text to form the summary.
 In contrast, abstractive methods build an internal semantic representation and then use natural language generation techniques to create a summary that is closer to what a human might express.
 Such a summary might include verbal innovations.
 Research to date has focused primarily on extractive methods, which are appropriate for image collection summarization and video summarization.

-In this Jupyter notebook, TextRank algorithm for extractive text summarization is implemented using Google's PageRank search algorithm to generate corelations among sentences.
+In this Jupyter notebook, the TextRank algorithm for extractive text summarization is implemented using Google's PageRank search algorithm to generate corelations among sentences.